“The Republic Book I” by Plato

 T: Go on.

 S: Each art gives us something good in particular.
 Medicine gives us good health.
-Navigation allows us to sail safely, etc. You can’t really say that medicine is the art of receiving pay just because he accepts money for his craft.
-And the same is true with other practices.
+Navigation allows us to sail safely, etc. You can’t really say that medicine is the art of receiving pay just because he accepts money for his craft. & the same is true with other practices.
 So, they just receive money for the results of their actions.
 When he receives money, he’s at an advantage but the art itself isn’t really benefited.
-Medicine gives health, building makes houses and the art of payment pays the doers.
+Medicine gives health, building makes houses & the art of payment pays the doers.
 However, the artist is only benefited in his practice by receiving payment.
 So, people who become rulers don’t do so without getting paid because they won’t be able to continue to practice ruling without money.
-He wouldn’t take on such a shitty job where he’d have to address a lot bad things and it would take so much of his time that he couldn’t attend to his other matters.
+He wouldn’t take on such a shitty job where he’d have to address a lot bad things & it would take so much of his time that he couldn’t attend to his other matters.
 They get paid in three ways: money, honor or a penalty for refusal.

 T: What’s that?
 Refusing?

-S: Well, greed and avarice are seen as shitty traits.
+S: Well, greed & avarice are seen as shitty traits.
 Good men don’t want to be seen demanding money to rule.
 Good men also don’t care about honor.
 The one way you can get a good man to rule is to threaten him with a punishment if he doesn’t accept the job.
-The worst punishment of refusal is that someone really shitty will take the job instead of him.
+The worst punishment for his refusal is that someone really shitty will take the job instead of him.
 That fear is the real driving force behind men accepting the job.
 So, then a good ruler isn’t really looking out for himself but the subjects because he cares enough about them to take the job in order to avoid a really nasty ruler in his place.

 Glaucon – Socrates’s buddy & Plato’s older brother – enters into the conversation.
 I think the part of the just is the best.

-They all decide to have a more formal panel and judge the value of the points from all those talking.
+They all decide to have a more formal panel & judge the value of the points from all those talking.
 Thrasymachus starts first by answering Socrates’s question: Is perfect injustice more profitable than perfect injustice?

 T: Yes.
 I’ve already told you why.
 Justice is not a vice but “sublime simplicity”.
 Injustice is not malignity but “discretion”.
-The unjust appear to be wise and good – especially the perfectly unjust – the ones able to subdue entire nations, not pickpockets.
+The unjust appear to be wise & good – especially the perfectly unjust – the ones able to subdue entire nations, not pickpockets.

 T: No. No. He’d think it’d be just.
 He’d try but wouldn’t be able to.
 A just man will not try to get more than another just man but would try to do so with an unjust man.